Privacy & Data-Classification — cross-artefact reference¶

 Author guidance — the exception-path residual¶

-The path-marked declarations redact at the five observation boundaries named above.
-They walk known data shapes; they do NOT walk exception messages or ex-data map keys.
+Classification declarations are projected at the six observation boundaries named above.
+Projection walks known data shapes; it does NOT walk exception messages or ex-data map keys.
 The residual surface — the handler read a sensitive value AND threw with that value in ex-message or ex-data — is author responsibility.
 Per 015 §Author guidance for the exception-path residual and Security §Author guidance for exceptions under path-level :sensitive?:

 | Anti-pattern | Preferred |